-- Las Vegas earns the title of best metro to start a business thanks to its business ecosystem and ample networking opportunities
+- Las Vegas earns the title of best place to start a business thanks to its business ecosystem and ample networking opportunities

 - Boulder, Colo., came in second with a large number of startup-oriented companies and coworking spaces

-- Texas claims three out of the top 10 spots with Austin at #3, Dallas at #8 and Houston at #9
+- Texas claims three out of the top 10 best places to start a business with Austin at #3, Dallas at #8 and Houston at #9

 - Four North Carolina metros and four from Florida named among the 20 best for new companies